manus-team/Luaga/README.md

 # Luaga 3D Scanner

-This project contains the software necessary for both the controlling pi and the scanning pis.
+This project contains the software necessary for both the controlling pi (a Raspberry 3) and the scanning pis (Raspberry Zeros).

 ## Undocumented:
 Which Python Version is used?
     Something like Python 3 I guess

 Which file is doing what and why?

 Where are the files loacted and is there location in the $PATH variable?

+Where?
+On the 3 there is a config file for dhcp where all mac addresses and there associated IP-Adresses are listed.

+On the 3 there is dnsmasq as a dhcp-server running ??
+On the 3 there is a file /etc/network/interfaces where e.g. the broadcast Address defined.

+The scanner.sh is a Bashscript by Noah.
+It allows to check the connections of the Zeros to the Pi3, to scan and to shutdown the Zeros and the Pi3.
+Contr+C to stop this Program is disabled.

 ## Hardware+Software Setup